darcula1993/Ink_Traces_WebUI/README_EN.md

 ---

-A cyberpunk-styled AI image generation workstation.
+A coding ide-styled AI image generation workstation.
 Type a prompt, get an image.
 Upload references, iterate on them.
 Powered by Google Gemini multimodal models, with a React frontend and Flask backend — ready to run out of the box.

 ## Features